Introduction#

 }

-The pattern variable is a regex pattern that the name_suffix variable uses in its validation block.
-The default value expects the name_suffix value to start with a small character, then contain any number of small characters or numbers.
+value to start with a small character, then contain any number of small characters or numbers.

-Reference local values
+Reference local values#

 Local values are most often used to convert data from one format to another, or to combine data into other data structures.